 Internal resource drain.

-Security questionnaires pull engineering off roadmap work.
+Security questionnaires pull engineering off the roadmap work.
 Founders spend weeks in security addendum negotiations.
 Sales chases updates instead of prospecting new deals.

 One $50K deal stalled at security review can consume 40-60 hours of internal time across sales, engineering, and legal.
 That's $8K-$15K in opportunity cost—before the deal even closes.